Skip to main content

 • You can use this kWh credit anytime you need more energy than the system is producing, at night or on extremely cloudy days.

 You can check with your utility company to see if they offer net metering.
-Or the solar roofing contractor you decide to go with will provide you with this information.
+The solar roofing contractor you decide to go with will provide you with this information.

 It was important for GAF to get their certified contractors on board with installing the new integrated solar shingles.
 They needed to make 3 things happen while developing the new shingles.
 Their contractors agreed to the solar shingles needing to meet these requirements:roofer nailing the new GAF solar energy shingle